 28. Monkey Wrench

 What a “monkey wrench” is varies.
-Usually, today, this term refers to a type of wrench that is adjustable, though it looks similar to an alligator wrench.
+Today, this term usually refers to a type of wrench that is adjustable, though it looks similar to an alligator wrench.
 They are quite rare today.

 29. Pedal Wrench

 This type of wrench usually has one or two U-shaped recesses on the side of the head.
 They are usually used for repairs that involve pedals, unsurprisingly.
 Most often, you’ll likely see them used on bicycles, but they may be necessary for other repairs as well.
 Some festivals and fairground rides require this wrench.